In a full length concert, Jim plays approximately 55,000 notes.

 Jim’s family has been blessed with longevity.
 His great grandfather died at 100, and Jim’s father had a cousin who lived to be 108, two more cousins who lived to be 104 and 100, and another cousin who died young at age 93 – he fell off a ladder while working on the roof of his house.
 Jim’s grandmother died at the age of 95, and her hair was still mostly jet black when she passed.

 Since the inception of this music ministry in 1994, the Lord has granted Jim incredible travel mercies.
-Jim has made it to every scheduled concert location, even in the most severe weather, never to once miss a concert.
+Jim has made it to every scheduled concert location, even in the most severe weather.

 Hendricks has performed special events for Bears legend Mike Ditka, the 1994 Chicago Cubs team, and in 1993 for the White House Press Secretary.